-Scott Raecker serves as Director of The Robert D. and Billie Ray Center at Drake University (formerly known as Character Counts In Iowa) – a position he has held since the work of the center was founded by former Governor Robert D. Ray as a lasting legacy to the Iowa Sesquicentennial in 1997.
+Scott Raecker serves as Executive Director of The Robert D. and Billie Ray Center at Drake University – a position he has held since the work of the center was founded by former Governor Robert D. Ray as a lasting legacy to the Iowa Sesquicentennial in 1997.

 Scott is involved in numerous civic volunteer efforts.
-Scott serves as a board member of the Iowa Natural Heritage Foundation, Drake University School of Education National Advisory Board, Board Member Emeritus of the Smithsonian Institution Center for Folk Life and Cultural Studies Advisory Board, Drake Bulldog Club Board, Shining City Foundation, and board member of the Rotary Club of Des Moines AM.
-Scott is a member of Gloria Dei Lutheran Church and Urbandale Chambers of Commerce.
+Scott serves as a board member of the Delta Dental of Iowa Foundation, Drake University School of Education International Advisory Board, Board Member Emeritus of the Smithsonian Institution Center for Folk Life and Cultural Studies, Iowa Natural Heritage Foundation Advisory Board, and the Shining City Foundation.
+He is a member of the Rotary Club of Des Moines AM, Gloria Dei Lutheran Church and Urbandale Chambers of Commerce.

 Scott is a graduate of Grinnell College where he received his B.A. in Political Science and Religious Studies.
-Scott is also certified as a character development specialist and corporate ethics trainer through the Josephson Institute of Ethics and has recently been featured as a keynote speaker on ethics and civility to state legislatures across the United States.
+Scott is also certified as a character development specialist and corporate ethics trainer through the Josephson Institute of Ethics.

 Scott and his wife, Martha, live in Urbandale and have two adult children, Emily and Max.

-Jeff Kluever joined The Robert D. and Billie Ray Center team as an Assistant Director – Programs in February of 2015.
-A native of Norwalk, IA, Jeff graduated from Grinnell College with a Bachelor’s Degree in History and his Initial Teaching License for Secondary Social Studies Education.
-After several years of teaching and coaching, Jeff accepted a position as an intern with Wartburg College football team for one season, and then spent two years as a Graduate Assistant with the Carroll University football team.
-While at Carroll, Jeff earned his Master’s Degree in Curriculum and Instruction.
-He then accepted a position as Executive Director of the Allen County Historical Society in Iola, Kansas, a position he held for two and a half years.
-Jeff then accepted an opportunity to become the Education Supervisor at Pamplin Historical Park and the National Museum of the Civil War Soldier in Petersburg, Virginia.
+A native of Norwalk, Iowa, Jeff graduated from Grinnell College with a Bachelor’s Degree in History and his Initial Teaching License.
+After teaching and coaching at the high school level for several years, Jeff accepted a coaching position with the Wartburg College football team.
+After one season at Wartburg, he served as a Graduate Assistant football coach at Carroll University in Wisconsin, while also earning a Master’s Degree in Curriculum and Instruction.
+Jeff then worked as the Executive Director of the Allen County Historical Society in Iola, Kansas for two and half years before accepting a position as the Education Supervisor at Pamplin Historical Park and the National Museum of the Civil War Soldier in Petersburg, Virginia.
+He and his wife returned to Iowa in 2015.

 Cheri McDaniel has been with the Ray Center since December 2005.
 Prior to joining our team she worked as a secretary for an Iowa school district.

 Cheri lives in Urbandale with her husband Howard and their mini dachshunds, Holly and Audrey.
-She is the mother of two-Gregory of Des Moines and Bethany of Urbandale.
-Cheri and Howard enjoy spending time with their family and keep busy with their granddaughter, Mikayla.
+She is the mother of two-Gregory of Des Moines and Bethany of Texas.
+Cheri and Howard enjoy spending time with their family and keep busy with their grandchildren, Mikayla and Elijah.

 Hilary joined the team in September of 2014.
 Born and raised in Iowa, she earned her B.A. in Media Studies with a Minor in Sales from Buena Vista University in Storm Lake.
 Following college, she transitioned to Des Moines where she got her start in the nonprofit industry organizing and implementing events with local chambers of commerce.
 Hilary brings previous experience with a wide variety of professional development, networking and community events to The Ray Center team.